ome/ansible-role-python3-virtualenv/README.md

 Example Playbooks
 -----------------
-    # Example for use during OMERO.server installation or upgrade
+    # Example to use during an OMERO.server installation or upgrade
     - hosts: localhost
       roles:
       - role: ome.ansible-role-python3-virtualenv